CCR-project/CCR/README.md

 ## Delta with paper (and technical report)'s presentation

-- In the paper and technical report, the order of arguments in pre/postconditions are "x -> x_a -> d", but in development it is "x_a -> x -> d".
-- In the technical report, we use explicit event GetCaller (using monadic style) but in development we just thread it.

 ## EMS extraction example
 Running extracted examples (abstractions and implementation of MW, Echo, and etc.)